-By design, the CEO's compensation is closely tied to the value of Roper stock.
-The percentage increase in the value of Mr. Jellison's equity awards over the last seven years has exactly equaled the percentage increase in Roper's stock price at time of grant, as the number of shares awarded has remained the same.
-This tight alignment between compensation and share price creates a strong incentive to profitably grow the enterprise.
+By design, Mr. Jellison's compensation was closely tied to the value of Roper stock.
+With the exception of his 2018 equity award (when the number of shares were reduced by 25%), the percentage increase in the value of Mr. Jellison's equity awards over the last eight years exactly equaled the percentage increase in Roper's stock price at time of grant, as the number of shares awarded has remained the same.
+This tight alignment between compensation and share price created a strong incentive to profitably grow the enterprise.
+Our Compensation Committee is determined to continue our practice of tightly aligning the compensation paid to Mr. Hunn to creation of value for our shareholders.